-The Rising Threat
+The Need for Cybersecurity: Combating a Rising Threat

 Over the Fourth of July weekend, as many as 1,500 businesses were impacted by a massive and sophisticated ransomware attack carried out by REvil, a Russian ransomware group who demanded $70 million to unlock data.
 This is part of a disturbing trend impacting businesses, hospitals, governments and more around the world.
 According to the top analysts as well as the prevailing reports, cyber-related crime is one of the fastest growing crime sectors in the world.
 In an interview with TechNewsWorld, Senior Vice President of Risk Solution at Neustar, Robert McKay, said that forecasts are revealing that there will be a cyberattack about every 11 seconds in 2021.
 The scope of this increase is gargantuan – it was every 19 seconds in 2019, and every 40 seconds in 2016.
 The sophistication of cybercrime and the frequency with which it occurs is ramping up seemingly by the day.

 And this doesn’t just have dangerous implications for data misuse and theft: these attacks cause serious real-dollar losses.
 Globally, cyberattacks cost businesses, governments, and individual consumers over $1 trillion.